dsv-su/gdpr-portal/readme.md

 * Either create application key manually or do that with a command `php artisan key:generate`

-* In the `.env` file, make sure that APP_ENV=production and APP_DEBUG=false for production environments (this should prevent unneeded error detailed data exposure)
+* In the `.env` file, make sure that APP_ENV=production and APP_DEBUG=false for production environments (Default setting. this should prevent unneeded error detailed data exposure).
+NOTE!
+For developing enviroment the settings should be set to: APP_ENV=local and APP_DEBUG=true.

+* In the `.env` file, change the APP_URL= parameter to your server domain-address.

 * The redirect URL addresses are in the form BASE-URL/PLUGIN-name/callback if you need to define a callback